peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### RemoveHeader
     public Message RemoveHeader​(int index)
-Removes a header field by index. <p>Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.</p>
+Removes a header field by index. <p>This method updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.</p>